-Ricky Hatton’s Eating Plan: Lessons from a Yo-Yo DieterPOSTED ON Oct 01, 2019
+Ricky Hatton’s Eating Plan: Lessons from a Yo-Yo DieterUPDATED ON Jul 12, 2022

 For a man who, in his day, was one of the world’s most successful boxers, it’s an odd sight when you catch glimpses of Ricky Hatton looking pale, bloated and distinctly unhealthy.
 Even at the height of his fighting career, you could catch him at any one time appearing as any other bloke his age might: several kilos overweight, looking like he could do with hitting the gym a couple of times a week and going easy on the fried food and beer.

 But this is Ricky Hatton: we’ve all seen him at match fitness, lean and muscular and moving like a viper.
 So what’s the deal?

 Hatton’s eating regime

 Hatton’s known for yo-yo dieting.
 When he hits the off-season- when he isn’t in training or keeping himself match-fit- he lets himself go.
 He indulges in greasy cooked breakfasts, fatty steaks with chips on the side, Indian and Chinese takeaways, pints of beer… everything you don’t think of when you think of an athlete’s diet.

 Then, when pre-season training begins, he changes completely.
 He empties his fridge of all the junk, throws out his takeaway menus and begins to eat like the formidable, athletic fighter we all know him to be.
 It’s a hard slog, to be sure: I always tell anyone who will listen that it’s far easier to stay in shape than to get in shape.

 But this is Ricky Hatton: hard slogs are what he does.
 It’s quite a spectacle.
 Within a few weeks, Ricky Hatton replaces the bloated beer belly with a chiselled six pack.
 The unhealthy pallor is gone, and a champion emerges.